City Council

 Print

-Following each general municipal election, the City Council convenes to select one of its members to serve as the Mayor (President of the City Council).
-The Mayor serves a two-year term in this role.
-In the same manner, the City Council also selects one of its members to serve as Vice Mayor (Mayor Pro Tempore), who also serves a two-year term.
+After each general municipal election, the City Council chooses one of its members to serve as Mayor (President of the City Council).
+The Mayor serves a two‑year term acting as the presiding officer of the Council and the official spokesperson and ceremonial representative of the City.
+The Council also chooses a Vice Mayor (Mayor Pro Tempore), who also serves a two‑year term.

 Find Your City Council District

-City Council Handbook
+City Council Handbook of Rules and Procedures

 Contacting Councilmembers